A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known

 “Did you not hear what I was saying?
 Of course it is ridiculous.
 It is meant to be ridiculous!
 Besides, what’s going to convince her ladyship to leave, is something else.”
 Omoi-Kane snaked over a tentacle to whisper into Uzume’s ear.
-Before he was halfway through, Uzume seized the tentacle and squeezed with all her godly might.
+Before he was halfway through, Uzume seized the tentacle and squeezed with all her divine might.

 “How dare you suggest that!” she spat.
 “You writhing slimeball!
 You slithering mess of impure notions!
 I always knew there’s a reason why you have so many eyes!”

 “What?
 What?”
 Tajikarao leapt between them.
 “Uzume, let go of him!
 He’s turning …”

 Hissing a little, Omoi-Kane whispered the plan to Tajikarao with another tentacle.
 The God of Physical Might went red in the face right away.
 “Etto … Sou desu ne … he chewed his lips.
 “I … I guess it might work.
 At, at the very least, it demonstrates to Lady Amaterasu how desperate we are for her to return.
 As in, the extent we will go to …”

 “Never!”
 Uzume cried.
 “Oh screw you, Taj!
 If you think the idea is great, why don’t you do it?”

 “Because every god would be disgusted if Tajikarao does it,” Omoi-Kane croaked.
 “You have to be the one, great Uzume!
 Only you can achieve the intended effect!
 In return, humanity will forever honor you as their saviour!
 The great persuader who returned the Sun Goddess to …”

 “I rather burn!”
 Uzume screamed.